YuvanY/YuvanY/README.md

 - 👋 Hi, I’m @YuvanY
-- 👀 I’m interested in MAKING WEBSITE
+- 👀 I’m interested in MAKING WEBSITES AND SOFTWARES
 - 🌱 I’m currently learning WEB DEVELOPMENT
-- 📫 How to reach me YUAVN.DEB@GMAIL.COM
+- 📫 How to reach me yuvan.deb@gmail.com

 <!---
 YuvanY/YuvanY is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.